dfrdn/gulapa-law/content/lawyers/angel.md

 startDate: 2019-01-01T07:40:28.767Z
 email: angel.machuca@gulapalaw.com
 mobile: N/A
+description: >-
-description: "Angel is a partner of the firm.
+  Angel is a partner of the firm.

-  \r

-  \r

-  Angel joined the firm in 2015 soon after its establishment.
-He was promoted to partner in January 2019.
-International publications have recognized Angel as a Next Generation Partner for Real Estate and Construction and have also been named him as Recommended Lawyer for Projects & Energy."
+  Angel joined the firm in 2015 soon after its establishment and was promoted to partner in January 2019.
+International publications have recognized Angel as a Next Generation Partner for Real Estate and Construction and have also named him as Recommended Lawyer for Projects & Energy.
-image: /img/2-angel.jpg
+image: /img/angel_hgp3108-copy.jpg
 admissions:
   - Philippine Bar, 2013 (Garnered the 5th highest grade amongst bar examinees)
 education: